IRS Enrolled Agent vs. CPA

 Enrolled Agents (EAs) are Tax Specialists.

 Only Enrolled Agents (EAs) are required to demonstrate to the Federal Government their competence in matters of taxation before they may represent a taxpayer before the IRS.
+If you are facing a tax lien, wage garnishment, or if you have received a letter from the IRS threatening levies or garnishment, you must deal with this quickly and effectively before you experience serious problems.

 Continuing Professional Education Standards